osuTitanic/titanic/SETUP.md

 You might want to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for that.

-And lastly you need to rename the `.example_env` files, to `.env` and edit them, to match your setup.
+Rename the `.example_env` files, to `.env` and edit them, to match your setup.
 After that you should be ready to run the all the servers:

 ```shell
 python3 main.py
 ```

-You may now follow the rest of the setup [here](https://github.com/osuTitanic/titanic#adding-beatmaps).
+You may now want to follow the rest of the setup [here](https://github.com/osuTitanic/titanic#adding-beatmaps).